Mainland, Orkney: Climate

 The climate is remarkably temperate and steady for such a northerly latitude.
 The average temperature for the year is 8 °C, for winter 4 °C and for summer 12 °C.

 The average annual rainfall varies from 850 to 940 mm.
 Fogs occur during summer and early autumn, and furious gales may be expected four or five times in the year.

 To tourists, one of the fascinations of the islands is their nightless summers.
 On the longest day, the sun rises at 03:00 and sets at 21:29 GMT and darkness is unknown.
 It is possible to read at midnight and very few stars can be seen in the night sky.
 Winter, however, is long.
 On the shortest day the sun rises at 09:05 and sets at 15:16.

 Transportation and infrastructure

 Road

 Mainland contains the vast majority of the island's roads, and is also connected to those on the main south east islands, such as South Ronaldsay and Burray thanks to the Churchill Barriers.

 There are ideas being discussed to build the Orkney Tunnel, an undersea tunnel between Orkney and the Scottish Mainland, at a length of about 9–10 mi or (more likely) one connecting Orkney Mainland to Shapinsay.
 The Orkney-Caithness route would be connected to Mainland, via the Churchill Barriers, but would make landfall on South Ronaldsay, if constructed.

 Air

 The main airport in Orkney is Kirkwall Airport, operated by Highland and Islands Airports.
-Loganair, a franchise of Flybe provides services to the Scottish Mainland (Aberdeen, Edinburgh, Glasgow and Inverness), as well as to Sumburgh Airport in Shetland.
+Loganair provides services to the Scottish Mainland (Aberdeen, Edinburgh, Glasgow and Inverness), as well as to Sumburgh Airport in Shetland.
 Most of the scheduled flights within Orkney depart/arrive at Kirkwall from one of the other islands.